material-components/material-components-web-react/packages/drawer/README.md

 #### Focus Management

 It is recommended to shift focus to the first focusable element in the main content when drawer is closed or one of the destination items is activated.
 (By default, MDC React Drawer restores focus to the menu button which opened it.)

+There is also a known bug due to the use of <FocusTrap />.
+There must be a focusable item in your drawer when using the modal variant.
+For now, insert an empty `<a />` into your drawer as a workaround.

 #### Dismissible Drawer